NeuromatchAcademy/course-content/tutorials/reviewing-tutorials.md

 While it's helpful to have multiple people handle the work of merging the tutorials, if you're not familiar/confident with Github, feel free to hand the job off (just coordinate on Slack).

 1. Create a new feature branch off of master in the `NeuromatchAcademy/course-content` repository.
-(In the github UI, this can be accomplished from the `Branch` dropdown menu).
-Include `WxDy` in the name.
-It is best to branch off master at the time you're ready to push your tutorials, so that the CI will run the latest version of the notebook processing workflow.
-For the CI workflow to run properly, the PR must be made from a feature branch on the main repository, not a fork.
+  - In the github UI, this can be accomplished from the `Branch` dropdown menu.
+  - Include `WxDy` in the name.
+(Replace `x` and `y` to match your day code).
+  - It is best to branch off master at the time you're ready to push your tutorials, so that the CI will run the latest version of the notebook processing workflow.
+  - For the CI workflow to run properly, the PR must be made from a feature branch on the main repository, not a fork.
 2. Notebooks are required to have a sequential execution history on a fresh kernel.
 This will be automatically checked as part of CI.
 Before you push, execute the entire notebook (`Runtime -> Restart and run all` in the Colab menu) and make sure it completes without any errors.
 Then save the notebook.
 3. Push the notebook from Colab to Github:
   - `File -> Save a copy in Github` in the Colab menu